 After inserting tufts of old crumpled and messed cotton yarn, there was a lot of fine chopped waste being generated (this size was an existing category of waste already though) and by their natural property of cohesion the small bits were clinging together, inspiring me to take the clutter and wrap them with waste yarn.

 Creating small ball like shapes and inserting them was a whole method of trial and error.
 Initially the challenge was to figure out which weave would be the best to hold the 3-D structures.
 Any balanced and even weave would be the best.
 The size of the structure was an essential requisite for the fabric to have more stability, which was attained after a series of trials.
-Various arrangements were tried along with some changes with the way they were inser
+Various arrangements were tried along with some changes with the way they were inserted.

 The .000001% of waste that's generated by the weavers.
 Cotton, acrylic and local wool waste.
 Cotton yarn wrapped on tiny waste.